 - A FARWELL TO ARMS, Ernest Hemingway.
 Feelings of nostalgia keep this novel on the list.

 - A VISIT FROM THE GOON SQUAD, Jennifer Egan.
 Top ten, incredibly original.
 Love that shifting time and connected stories.

 - THE EXORCIST, William Peter Blatty.
-Quite a read, but may not belong on the list.
+Quite a read, terrifying, but not the best-written book.

 - CAT’S EYE, Margaret Atwood